 Although rare, CAD is not trivial at the population level.

-Cohort and registry studies highlight meaningful morbidity.16
+Cohort and registry studies highlight meaningful morbidity.15

 Interpretation of these findings depends heavily on case definition, comparator selection, and disease duration, and they are explored in greater depth in the Natural History and Prognosis spokes.

-Importantly, disease burden is not captured by hemoglobin level alone.18 This discordance reflects disease features not captured by hemoglobin, including cold-induced circulatory symptoms, fatigue disproportionate to anemia severity, behavioral cold avoidance, and cumulative psychosocial burden.
-Numbers measure one dimension of disease; patients live the whole system.
+Disease burden is not captured by hemoglobin level alone.17 This reflects disease dimensions outside hemoglobin: cold-induced circulatory symptoms, fatigue disproportionate to anemia severity, behavioral cold avoidance, and cumulative psychosocial burden.

 Key Points

-• administrative datasets often yield higher rates than adjudicated cohorts
+data source matters: administrative datasets often yield higher rates than adjudicated cohorts

-• demographic patterns reflect underlying clonal biology
+biology shapes demographics: age patterns reflect the underlying clonal biology of primary CAD

 Test your thinking